rickyfernandez/hartnel-summer-course/README.md

   * Numerically integrating the Euler equations for a point explosion.

 ## Examples
+1. Electric potential plot
-1. ODE integration of a pendulm using Cromer method
+2. ODE integration of a pendulm using Cromer method
-2. Linear Regression
+3. Linear Regression
-3. Logistic Regression
+4. Logistic Regression
-4. Bias of a coin using Bayes Theorem
+5. Bias of a coin using Bayes Theorem